Daytime Emmy Awards Winners — See The Complete List

 Let’s Make A Deal

-The Price Is Right
+The Price Is Right — WINNER

 Who Wants To Be A Millionaire